department-of-health/Fleming-Fund-Website/README.md

   For some reason, if you just double-click on this shell script in Windows Explorer, it doesn't know where your `php.ini` file is :-(

 * If you need to get a fresh copy of the

+# Custom Post Types and Custom Field Groups

+* Custom Post Types (CPTs) and Custom Field Groups (CFGs) should be stored in the code repository, not the database.

+* For the time being, we have at most one CFG for each CPT, and they are not shared between CPTs.

+* CPTs should be defined by creating a [post type name].php file in the src/fleming-theme/custom-post-types directory.
+This is mostly boilerplate that can be copied from an existing one.

+* CFGs can be easily created in the Wordpress admin interface, but should be exported as .json files (see Custom Fields -> Tools) and stored in src/fleming-theme/custom-post-types as [field group name].php, and the CPT should then be deleted from the database.

+* Both CPTs and CFGs should be loaded via load-custom-post-types-and-acf-fields.php in src/fleming-theme.
+Just add an include and/or load_acf_fields call inside the eponymous function similar to the ones already there.

+* Be careful about underscores and hyphens when naming custom components and files.